willow-ahrens/FinchBenchmarks/README.md

 ## Abstract

-This artifact is packaged as a docker container which builds and runs all of the experiments described in the paper.
-The container requires an x86 host, and runs Debian bullseye.
+This artifact has two scripts that build and run all of the experiments described in the paper.
+We require an x86 host, and runs Debian bullseye.
 The artifact is implemented as a Julia package Finch.jl that implements the looplets described in the paper, and a set of benchmark scripts to run the benchmarks described in the paper.
 The specific runtimes measured depend on the host computer, however we expect the relative performance between Finch, TACO and OpenCV to roughly match the results presented in the paper.

+Please list all requirements that are needed to build and test your artifact.
+For instance, minimum disk space required, cache size, CPU/GPU, OS version, compiler versions, AWS/Azure space requirements, docker support requirements, any special hardware, proprietary benchmarks such as SPEC CPU benchmarks, etc.
+The overall idea is to share these details upfront with the AEC so they can manage the resources in time to evaluate your artifact.

 ## Artifact check-list (meta-information)
+- **Operating System:** We tested on Ubuntu 18 and MacOS 12.5, but we expect it to work on most modern mac or linux distributions.
 - **Compilation:**  This artifact compares to two versions of TACO which are included as source code and built.
 Additionally, we build OpenCV and several wrapper scripts to call taco.
-- **Data set:** We use matrices from the Harwell-Boeing collection, graphs from the SNAP network dataset collection, and several image datasets, MNIST, EMNIST, Omniglot, and HumanSketches.
+- **Data set:** We use matrices from the Harwell-Boeing collection, graphs from the SNAP network dataset collection, and several image datasets, MNIST, EMNIST, Omniglot, and HumanSketches (these are automatically downloaded).
+- **Software:** The artifact requires cmake (we used 3.10), gcc/g++ (we used 7.5), python (we used 2.7/3.9), and git (we used 2.17).
+We used Julia 1.8.2 (which is automatically downloaded).
+We have several julia dependencies whose exact versions are recorded in the Manifest.toml file (these are also automatically downloaded).
 - **Hardware:** The artifact requires x86 processor.
 - **Execution:** The experiments should be ran single threaded pinned to a single socket.
 The experiments from the paper take **TODO** in total.